 It is known because it connects the Triana neighbourhood with the centre of Seville.
 Its real name is the Isabel II Bridge.
 With Calle Betis on one side and the Giralda on the other, this is one of the most popular postcard spots in the city.

 The typical plaza includes orange trees, flower beds, benches and small fountains.
 You can see this in the Santa Cruz quarter in the Doña Elvira and Santa Cruz plazas or the Patio de Banderas.
 The San Lorenzo Plaza has a different style with benches shaded by banana trees.
 The city has two unmissable large plazas: the Plaza de España and the Plaza de América.

 In a horse-drawn carriage

 This is an original, comfortable and very Sevillian way to the visit the most touristic spots in Seville.
 The official trip covers the main attractions: Plaza de España, María Luisa Park, the Cathedral, the Giralda, the Torre del Oro, the Real Alcázar and La Maestranza Bullring.

 Food and Craftwork Markets

 Discover the character and the lifestyle of the local people yourself by going to a market.
 For example, the popular Triana and La Encarnación markets.
 Both combine their function as a food market with delicious catering options.
-La Encarnación market also has the Metropol Parasol viewing point, the largest in Seville.
-For anyone who wants to buy a charming souvenir from Seville, the El Postigo craft market is a good option.
+La Encarnación market also boasts the Setas de Sevilla, with the largest viewing point in Seville.
+For anyone who wants to buy a charming souvenir from Seville, El Postigo craft market is a good option.